delturge/Ubuntu_16.04.6_LEMP_Installer/README.md

 # Ubuntu_16.04.6_LEMP_Installer
 A bash Linux configurator LEMP installer for Ubuntu 16.04.6 (under construction)

-This script is modular and 99% automated, and contains the following files.
+This script is modular and 99% automated.
+It is 90% complete, but 100% cool.
+I have been working off of VirtualBox.

 No user interaction will be necessary to complete your LEMP setup.

 1. utilities_library: simple helper functions used in other functions.